Ahh.. the Beach at Last..

 Unto the Trail

 While enjoying time in the water and soaking up some sun, I grabbed my phone to put on some of my favorite songs to relax.
-Snacks are available so of course, I had to indulge in a cold treat, I have to be honest though and say that my love of history got the best of me so off I went to explore.
+Snacks are available so of course, I had to indulge in a cold treat.
+To be honest though, my love of history got the best of me so off I went to explore.
 One thing that always gets my attention in Bills Baggs State Park is the tall lighthouse that stands watch over the entire park.

 Tours are frequently available to anyone interested while on the grounds.
 I must say the lighthouse is a very pretty landmark but more so it’s interesting to note that it was placed there with a specific purpose.
 Guests are given the opportunity to enter the lighthouse and walk all 65 flights of stairs.
 Built in 1825, the monument was used for the protection of sailors from unseen dangerous reefs, harsh weather and served as a beacon of light during the harsh days of the civil war as slaves sought an escape.
 It was later destroyed during the hurricane of 1835, was reconstructed and still stands there to this day.